microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/mobiledevicemanagementpolicies-delete-includedgroups.md

 ---
 title: "Delete includeGroup"
-description: "Delete a group from the includedGroups collection of a mobile device management policy."
+description: "Delete a group from the list of groups included in a mobile device management policy."
 author: "ravennMSFT"
 localization_priority: Normal
 ms.prod: "directory-management"